ZerothKing/MedSpace/README.md

 - Card Payment : Pay for products through credit card
 - Admin access : Manage products, deliveries and users

+##Note
+Create a config.env file in backend/config before running the server

 This project was made for Software Engineering Lab CS 303 by @ZerothKing @pranavdv @mayank2714 @akash803